Rembrandt: Periods, subjects and styles

 Lastman's influence on Rembrandt was most prominent during his period in Leiden from 1625 to 1631.
 Paintings were rather small but rich in details (for example, in costumes and jewelry).
-Religious and allegorical subjects were favored, as were tronies.
+Religious and allegorical subjects were favoured, as were tronies.
 In 1626 Rembrandt produced his first etchings, the wide dissemination of which would largely account for his international fame.
 In 1629, he completed Judas Repentant, Returning the Pieces of Silver and The Artist in His Studio, works that evidence his interest in the handling of light and variety of paint application and constitute the first major progress in his development as a painter.

 During his early years in Amsterdam (1632–1636), Rembrandt began to paint dramatic biblical and mythological scenes in high contrast and of large format (The Blinding of Samson, 1636, Belshazzar's Feast, c.
 1635 Danaë, 1636 but reworked later), seeking to emulate the baroque style of Rubens.
 With the occasional help of assistants in Uylenburgh's workshop, he painted numerous portrait commissions both small (Jacob de Gheyn III) and large (Portrait of the Shipbuilder Jan Rijcksen and his Wife, 1633, Anatomy Lesson of Dr. Nicolaes Tulp, 1632).